 Want to reach a global audience?
 Add subtitles in multiple languages.
 YouTube lets you upload separate subtitle tracks for each language, and viewers can select their preferred language in the player.

-The process is the same: generate or create SRT files for each language and upload them.
-Tools like Transcript Guru support extraction in 150+ languages, so if your video already has captions in multiple languages (common for popular videos), you can download them all.
+The process is the same: create an SRT file for each language and upload it.
+If your video already has captions in several languages (common for popular videos), you can download each track and re-upload it on your own channel.

 For translation, you have a few options: